Hot cocoa is made from cocoa powder, but hot chocolate is made from real chocolate pieces melted into milk or cream.

 Put 1/2 tsp. lavender in a tea ball and let steep in the warm milk for 3-5 minutes before adding the chocolate.
 Stir well to combine flavours.

-Add 1/2 tsp. – 1 tsp. (or to taste) of your preference of spices listed above into the warm milk and chocolate, then stir well to combine.
+Add 1/2 tsp. – 1 tsp. (or to taste) of cinnamon, 1/4 tsp ground cloves, 1/4 tsp. nutmeg, and a pinch of ginger into the warm milk and chocolate, then stir well to combine.